-8. LOSS FOR THE PERIOD FROM CONTINUING OPERATIONS
+9. LOSS FOR THE PERIOD FROM CONTINUING OPERATIONS

-9. DISCONTINUED OPERATIONS
+10. DISCONTINUED OPERATIONS

 On 14 March 2016, the Company entered into a sale and purchase agreement (the "Sale and Purchase Agreement") pursuant to which the Company has conditionally agreed to dispose of the entire equity interest in Easy Market Trading Limited ("Easy Market") for a cash consideration of HK\$200,000 (the "Disposal").
 Completion of the sale and purchase of Easy Market under the Sale and Purchase Agreement took place on 14 March 2016 on which date control of Easy Market was passed to the acquirer.
-Easy Market is the owner of the entire issued share capital of Arnhold Trading Limited ("Arnhold Trading") which carried out majority of the Group's trading of tiles and engineering operations products business.
-After the completion of the Disposal, Easy Market and Arnhold Trading ceased to be subsidiaries of the Company and the assets, liabilities and financial results of Easy Market and Arnhold Trading are no longer consolidated in the consolidated financial statements of the Group.
-Details of the Disposal of the trading of tiles and engineering operations products business are set out in the announcement of the Company dated 14 March 2016.
+Easy Market is the owner of the entire issued share capital of Arnhold Trading Limited ("Arnhold Trading") which carried out majority of the Group's trading of tiles and engineering operations product business.
+After the completion of the Disposal, Easy Market and Arnhold Trading are no longer consolidated in the consolidated financial statements of the Group.
+Details of the Disposal of the trading of tiles and engineering operations product business are set out in the announcement of the Company dated 14 March 2016.

-The results from the discontinued trading of tiles and engineering operations products business for the current and proceeding interim periods are analysed as follows.
-The comparable figures in the condensed consolidated statement of profit or loss and other comprehensive income have been restated to re-present the trading of tiles and engineering operations products business as discontinued operations.
+The results from the discontinued trading of tiles and engineering operations product business for the current and preceeding interim periods are analysed as follows.
+The comparable figures in the condensed consolidated statement of profit or loss and other comprehensive income have been restated to re-present the trading of tiles and engineering operations product business as discontinued operations.